How to Rekey a Lock to Match an Existing Key

 It may not be worth doing yourself if you only have one or two locks.
 If you make a mistake, pins and springs will fly everywhere, and a local locksmith will charge more to get it back together.

 Home rekey kits come with new pins.
 The new pins are provided specifically to match a key that comes with the kit.
-This makes it easier, as it ensures you use the right pins for smooth operation, but it also increases the work load because you may have to rekey all of your locks (instead of just the new ones) to this key.
+This makes it easier, as it ensures you use the right pins for smooth operation, but it also increases the workload because you may have to rekey all of your locks (instead of just the new ones) to this key.

-Pro Tip: If you want to rekey a lock to match an existing key, keep the old lock, remove their pins using the method below and install those pins into the new lock.
+Pro Tip: If you want to rekey a lock to match an existing key, keep the old lock, remove their pins using the method below, and install those pins into the new lock.

 Amazon has rekey kits available at good prices.
 They have both 1) kits designed to rekey a few locks to a specific key provided in the kit and 2) larger kits that will allow you to freely rekey your locks to any old key.